CodeNameTwister/Script-Spliter/DocEditorSettings.md

 | Icon Path | Texture path for the button  |

 ### Input
+Input events for split and it can be trigger with `[ctrl + number]` (current not implemented in v0.5)
 |  Setting  | Description  |
 | ------------ | ------------ |
 | split type {1, 2, 3, ...} | Button for define type split Example: split of 2 columns and 2 rows |

 ### List
+The container has the list with all the scripts/documents open for work.
 |  Setting  | Description  |
 | ------------ | ------------ |
 | selected color | Visible color in script list of the current script focused |